guardian/recommendations/security.md

 **_All_ external endpoints should be served over HTTPS.**

+## Third party dependencies/software
+You should perform due diligence to check that any dependencies your project uses are still supported and receive security updates.
+The [snyk advisor](https://snyk.io/advisor/) is a helpful starting point.

 ## Personal hygiene

 **Disk encryption.** All machines that you do work on must have disk